jaredvasquez/CNN-HowManyFingers/README.md

 # CNN-HowManyFingers
 Count how many fingers are being held up, via a convolutional neural network (CNN) implemented in Keras + TensorFlow + OpenCV.

+The model surpasses human perform in the cases that the human is severely concussed or inebriated.

 Key Requirements: Python 3+, Keras 2+, TensorFlow 1+, OpenCV 2+

 ## Contents